ScanMountGoat/xc3_lib/Offsets.md

         writer.position = ctx.data_ptr
         write_full(self.data, writer, ctx)
         return offsets

-# This function and FieldOffsets can be automatically generated for each type.
-def Root:
-    def write(self, writer, ctx: Ctx) -> RootOffsets:
-        # Store the position of the offset and data for each field.
-        offsets = RootOffsets()

-        # Offset field.
-        offsets.field0 = Offset(writer.position, self.field0)
-        writer.write(0)
-        # Regular field.
-        self.field1.write(writer, ctx)
-        ...

-        # Update data_ptr to point past this write.
-        # This implicitly calculates an object's size.
-        ctx.data_ptr = max(ctx.data_ptr, writer.position)
-        return offsets
 ```

 The `write_offsets` function defines the second pass that updates the placeholder offsets and writes the pointed to data recursively.
 This function should write each offset field in increasing order by absolute offset.
 The implementation of `write_offsets` for the offset return type may need to be implemented manually to match the data layout of existing files.
 The implementation can be derived if the offset fields are updated in order recursively.